1.1. General presentation of the judicial organisation and position of the administrative jurisdictional order

 Appeals against administrative decisions must be made within certain time limits, usually three weeks after the formal communication of the decision with the claimant.
 For tax cases and cases regarding social insurance a longer time limit applies.
 Authorities and courts are obliged to inform parties about time limits and other formal conditions for appeal.

 A court cannot as general rule grant an extension of the time limit for appeal.
-However, there is a possibility to by an extraordinary means grant an extended time limit in cases where the complainant can prove that he or she could not make the appeal on time because of reasons beyond his or her control.
+However, there is a possibility by use of an extraordinary means, to grant an extended time limit in cases where the complainant can prove that he or she could not make the appeal on time because of reasons beyond his or her control.

 © AIHJA - IASAJ Copyright